andrewmiller45/nyt-reader/README.md

 ### Challenges faced

 - I forgot to set the `, [] )` at the end of my useEffect hook, which was causing an infinite loop on my API call.
-This caused the NYT API to lock me out. several times, before I realized where my error was.
+This caused the NYT API to lock me out several times, before I realized where my error was.
 Shoutout to my friends in study hall.
--

 ### Functions and State Management